delingren/synaptics_touchpad/README.md

 ![Breadboard](IMG_0914.jpeg)

 ## Implementing PS/2 on an MCU
-So, I'm using an atmel mega32u4 to interface with the touchpad.
+I'm using an atmel mega32u4 to interface with the touchpad.
 Any Leonardo clone should work.
 The reason I picked this MCU is its native USB HID support.
+It also has a 5V logic level, which is what PS/2 uses, so there's no need to a level shifter.
 Another alternative is to use tinyusb library to bit bang USB protocol on supported MCUs.
 It's probably pretty straight-forward too.

 Basically, I implemented syncrhonous writing, synchronous reading, and asynchronous reading.
 Synchronous writing because async writing is difficult to use.
 However, given the async nature of PS/2 protocol, it makes sense to have async, interrupt based reading.
 I.e. bits are transferred via interrupts and stored in a buffer.
 I have also implemented synchronous reading as a means to read responses after each write.